 Still most of the heat transfer fluid pumps in operation worldwide are designed with mechanical shaft seals and therefore very small leakages are possible at this point.
 Due to the special design of these pumps the temperature of the leaking fluid is generally below the flash point.
 Nevertheless mechanically sealed pumps require a high attention of the operating personnel.
-The use of hermetically sealed pumps as pumps using a magnetic coupling or canned motor pumps is therefore recommended.
+The use of hermetically sealed pumps as pumps using canned motor pumps (fig. 3) or a magnetic coupling (fig. 4) is therefore recommended.